Our Lady of the Cape Primary School, Dunsborough

 School Background

 Our Lady of the Cape is a Catholic co-educational primary school that was established in 1996.
-The school now has full double stream facilities catering for students from Kindergarten to Year 6.
+The school now has full double stream facilities catering for students from Pre-Kindergarten to Year 6.

 School History